thunderbird/thunderbird-accounts/README.md

 ## Running tests in docker

-Make sure that the containers are alrady running.
+Make sure that the containers are already running.

 To run all tests:
 ```sh